Deployment

 Here you can see that a single instance of the ROFL app is running on the given node, its public runtime attestation key (RAK) and the epoch at which its registration will expire if not refreshed.
 ROFL apps must periodically refresh their registrations to ensure they don't expire.

-Checking That the Oracle is Getting Updated
+Check That the Oracle Contract is Getting Updated

-In order to check that the oracle is working, you can use the prepared oracle-query task in the Hardhat project.
-Simply run:
+To check whether the oracle is actually working, you can use the prepared

 npx hardhat oracle-query 0x1234845aaB7b6CD88c7fAd9E9E1cf07638805b20 --network sapphire-testnet